michaelsnook/flaskr-heroku/README.md

 section in the README at that point.*

 The first time you run the application, you'll need to activate your virtual environment and run `pip install -r 'requirements.txt'`.
+Then you'll need to follow the instructions on [this page](http://flask.pocoo.org/docs/0.10/tutorial/dbinit/#tutorial-dbinit) which explain how to create the database from `schema.sql` and how to run `init_db()` for the first time.

+** Now you're ready to go!**

-Then while the virtual environment is active, you can run the Flask web server with `python flaskr/flaskr.py`.
+While still inside the virtual environment, run the Flask web server with `python flaskr.py`.